Joey Votto Player Props: Reds vs. Orioles

 - The pitching staff for the Orioles has a collective 9.3 K/9, the eighth-best in the league.

-- The Orioles have the 16th-ranked team ERA among all league pitching staffs (4.25).
+- The Orioles' 4.24 team ERA ranks 17th across all MLB pitching staffs.

-- Orioles pitchers combine to surrender 92 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- Orioles pitchers combine to allow 94 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

-- Wells makes the start for the Orioles, his 15th of the season.
-He is 6-3 with a 3.22 ERA and 88 strikeouts in 86 2/3 innings pitched.
+- Gibson makes the start for the Orioles, his 17th of the season.
+He is 8-5 with a 4.30 ERA and 69 strikeouts in 92 2/3 innings pitched.

-- His last appearance was on Wednesday against the Tampa Bay Rays, when the right-hander tossed five innings, surrendering two earned runs while allowing four hits.
+- In his last time out on Friday, the right-hander went three innings against the Seattle Mariners, giving up five earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.